downhome/code-challenge/README.md

 Hi there!
 To get a better idea of your current development skills, we'd like for you to complete a code challenge - build an application according to a set of requirements.
 The actual business requirements are listed further down, but here are the general tech requirements:

 1. Write your code in your favorite language
-1. Make sure your app is runnable on Mac OS X or Linux from the command line.
+1. Preferrable the program should be runnable on Mac OS X or Linux from the command line.
 1. Do not require any for-pay software.
 1. Include instructions for setting up and running your application.

 Feel free to email me at [gmhawash@gmail.com](gmhawash@gmail.com) if you have any questions.

+## Options for creating the program:
+### Option 1: Fork this repo into your own Github account
+If you have a github account, or if you create one; you can Fork this repo into your github account, then clone it to your local machine.
+You can then write your program in the cloned environment and add commits as you make progress.

+### Option 2: Copy the files (input.txt and output.txt) from this repo to your local machine and use them to program your code on your local machine.

+### Option 3: You can go to http://repl.it and select the language that you want to use to program and write and verify your program on that site.
+You can then submit the actual code through email.

 ## Submission Instructions:

 ### Option 1: Github (preferred)